+It looks increasingly as though 2013 will mark the first year of rising interest rates since 2009, making it only the second year of rising rates in the past seven.
+Interest rate movements can dominate investment returns in everything from plain-vanilla saving accounts to stocks, so a turn in the interest rate trend means you may need to rethink some of your financial strategies.
 In some ways, this could mark the end of an era.
 Five-year bond yields reached a high of nearly 16 percent in 1981, and during the next 31 years they made their way steadily lower, eventually bottoming out at 0.62 percent in July of last year.
 Most people, then, aren't used to making financial decisions in a rising-rate environment.
 However, since rates fell down to nearly zero, there really wasn't anywhere else for rates to go but up.

 Preparing for rising ratesHere are five ways you can adjust to this change:

 - Lock in your mortgage rate.
 This means most people should avoid an adjustable-rate mortgage, because these could send your mortgage payments spiraling in a rising-rate environment.
 It also means don't buy a house that you have to struggle to afford, in the hopes you may get a chance to refinance down the road.
 There's no guarantee that you'll see lower mortgage rates than today's.